rahatyeasinemon/bit-integrations/readme.txt

 📢 **Join our community [Bit Integrations](https://www.facebook.com/groups/bitapps) & get updates on our plugins.**

-**Some use cases below for more understanding about this plugin**

-1. When users submit forms like Bit Form, [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), [Elementor Form](https://wordpress.org/plugins/elementor/), [Ninja Form](https://wordpress.org/plugins/ninja-forms/), [Forminator](https://wordpress.org/plugins/forminator/), [WS Forms](https://wordpress.org/plugins/ws-form/), etc. then you can send data to your **CRM, Email Marketing Software, Spreadsheets, and Other WordPress plugins**.

-2. When a user WooCommerce orders a product, you can send data to your **CRM, Email Marketing Software, Spreadsheets, and Other WordPress plugins**.

-3. When a user enrolls in a course in [LearnDash](https://www.learndash.com/), [LifterLMS](https://wordpress.org/plugins/lifterlms/), [Tutor LMS ](https://wordpress.org/plugins/tutor/), etc. then you can send data to your **CRM, Email Marketing Software, Spreadsheets, and Other WordPress plugins**.

-4. When a user registers on your site, you can send data to your **CRM, Email Marketing Software, Spreadsheets, and Other WordPress plugins**.

-5. When a user Donates to GiveWP,you can send data to your **CRM, Email Marketing Software, Spreadsheets, and Other WordPress plugins**.

-6. User can receive data via incoming [**webhook**](https://webhook.is/difference-between-webhook-and-api) from other platforms and send also data to other platform via outgoing [**webhook**](https://webhook.is/difference-between-webhook-and-api) as well.

 Mak says about Bit Integrations in his youtube channel

 https://youtu.be/UhTu6LCmh8A

-## ♻ How does this plugin work?

-This plugin acts as a bridge between platforms, using Triggers and Actions.
-Triggers capture data, like form submissions (Contact Form 7, WP Forms, etc.), while Actions send it to CRM, Email Marketing Software, Project Management Tools, Data Collection Tools, and other WordPress plugins.
-For example, a contact form (Bit Form, WP Forms, etc.) is submitted, and you want to send data in your CRM, Email Marketing Software, Project Management Tools, Data Collection Tools, and Other WordPress plugins.

 "WP Simple Hacks - Wordpress tips and tricks" youtube channels thoughts about Bit Integrations